DatSci-coursera/RepData_PeerAssessment1/Assignment1.md

 Total number of missing values is 2304

-Using mean value for 5-min interval is used as a replacement for NA
+Mean value for 5-min interval is used as a replacement for NA (strategy suggested in the guidelines)

 ```r
 temp_dataset = merge(activity_dataset, within_day_aggr_reduced, by = "interval")